How Do I Find a Home With an Assumable Mortgage?

 HomeLight can connect you with a knowledgeable real estate agent in your area for guidance in finding properties with assumable mortgages.
 Additionally, consulting with a real estate attorney is recommended when exploring the possibility of an assumable mortgage.

-While there are some challenges involved, assumable mortgages are a creative solution to rising borrowing costs.
+While there are risks and challenges involved, assumable mortgages are a creative solution to rising borrowing costs.
 The hunt takes planning, patience, and effort, but you may walk away with a treasured home at an interest rate that makes home affordability a dream come true.

 Header Source: (Johnson Johnson / Unsplash)